hiremav/spectre/README.md

 end
 ```

-**2.2.
-Searchable Module (MongoDB Only)**
+### 2.2.
+Enable Your Rails Model(s) for Vector Searching (MongoDB Only)**

-**Note:** The `Searchable` module is designed to work exclusively with Mongoid models.
+**Note:** Currently, the `Searchable` module is designed to work exclusively with Mongoid models.
 If you attempt to include it in a non-Mongoid model, an error will be raised.
 This ensures that vector-based searches, which rely on MongoDB's specific features, are only used in appropriate contexts.

 To enable vector-based search in your Rails model: